Lobar pneumonia

-Mechanism
+Pathophysiology

 The invading organism starts multiplying, thereby releasing toxins that cause inflammation and edema of the lung parenchyma.
 This leads to the accumulation of cellular debris within the lungs.
-This leads to consolidation or solidification, which is a term that is used for macroscopic or radiologic appearance of the lungs affected by pneumonia.
+This leads to consolidation or solidification, terms used for macroscopic or radiologic appearance of the lungs affected by pneumonia.

 Bacterial pneumonia is mainly classified into lobar and diffuse depending on the degree of lung irritation or damage.

 Stages

 Lobar pneumonia usually has an acute progression.

 Classically, the disease has four stages: